pubnub/pubnub-api/javascript/README.md

 http://www.pubnub.com - PubNub Real-time Push Service in the Cloud. http://www.pubnub.com/tutorial/javascript-push-api

-PubNub is a Massively Scalable Real-time Service for Web and Mobile Games.
-This is a cloud-based service for broadcasting Real-time messages to thousands of web and mobile clients simultaneously.
+PubNub is a blazingly fast cloud-hosted messaging service for building real-time web and mobile apps.
+Hundreds of apps and thousands of developers rely on PubNub for delivering human-perceptive real-time experiences that scale to millions of users worldwide.
+PubNub delivers the infrastructure needed to build amazing MMO games, social apps, business collaborative solutions, and more.

-## SIMPLE EXAMPLE USE PUBNUB API
+## SIMPLE EXAMPLE
 ```html
 <div id=pubnub></div>
 <script src=http://cdn.pubnub.com/pubnub-3.1.min.js ></script>